Shwetanshu-Tiwari-Dev/Company-Project-1/README.md

 Client Project

-Project Description: It is a migration project in which the database is moved from Sybase server to SQL server and the java code is moved from JDK 1.5 to JDK 1.8.
-In this project, my role was of a java developer where I worked on adding new features and frontend design changes on the website and fixing issues.
+Project Description: This project includes 2 Insurance WebApplications which was responsible for getting quotations for customers looking for taking housing loan and also provide different policies to the customers.
+We followed Agile methodology in the project.

-Technology Used: Java 8, Jsp, Servlet, JavaScript, HTML, CSS.
+Technology Used: Java, Restful Web Services, Spring Mvc, Spring Data Jpa, Jsp, Servlet, JavaScript, jQuery, HTML, CSS, Log4j, Apache Tomcat.

-Team Size: 3
+Team Size: 10

-Job Duties: Building logic and fixing Issues in Backend as well as Frontend.
+Job Duties: Responsible for the design, implementation, development of the application to meet the requirements.
+Write business logics for implemented interfaces and end to end development of usecases